 Including a live chat function on your company’s website can enhance consumer engagement, satisfaction, and, as a result, revenue.
 Compared to other contact options, 92% of clients indicate they are satisfied with the live chat feature.

-As an eCommerce business owner, you should view live chat rather than a support channel as a sales channel.
-Every support request is an opportunity to learn more about your consumers, assist them in solving their difficulties, and suggest ways to improve your service.
+As an eCommerce business owner, you should view live chat as a sales channel rather than a support channel.
+Every support request is an opportunity to learn more about your consumers, assist them in solving their difficulties and find ways to improve your service.

 6) Add user-generated content to your store

 This is one of the most popular Shopify marketing strategies, but its significance never fades.